css-turing/css-turing.github.io/content/projects/firms_fringe.md

 ## Project description

+Complicated company ownership structures are often set up to obfuscate the identification of beneficial owners.
+These strategies are considered to be on the fringe of legitimacy and legality, so detecting them is important to regulators and society in general.
-We use network analysis and machine learning to trace and identify clusters of companies that specialize in fringe behaviour.
+We combine economic theory, network analysis, and machine learning to unearth the patterns that such behaviours leave behind in large-scale administrative datasets.
-Trends in firm ownership are used to identify mechanisms for obscuring the beneficial owner of companies.
+This allows us to identify clusters of companies that specialise in such strategies, and to formulate models about their potential adaptation to future legal reforms.
-The project may provide policymakers with guidance on how company ownership evolves over time as clusters that specialize in fringe behaviour learn and adapt to government enforcement mechanisms.
+This project provides policymakers with guidance on how company ownership evolves over time as clusters that specialise in fringe behaviour learn and adapt to government enforcement mechanisms.

 ## People